Beast of the Yellow Night

-Beast of the Yellow Night is a 1971 Filipino/American horror film, directed by Eddie Romero and starring John Ashley, who co-produced the film with Romero.
-It was the first release for Roger Corman's distribution company New World Pictures.
+Beast of the Yellow Night is a 1971 horror film, directed by Eddie Romero and starring John Ashley, who co-produced the film with Romero.
+It was the fourth release for Roger Corman's distribution company New World Pictures.
+It was released as a double feature with the West German horror film, Creature with the Blue Hand.

 After successfully distributing Beast of Blood in 1970, producer Kane W. Lynn (as Hemisphere Pictures) tried to get the distribution rights to Ashley's next horror film, titled Beast of the Yellow Night.
 Ashley and his production company Four Associates Ltd. put up the money to produce the film themselves in the Philippines, and instead of allowing Lynn to distribute it, he made a deal with Roger Corman's then-fledgling New World Pictures instead.
 Lynn's ex-business partner in Hemisphere Pictures, Eddie Romero, was hired to direct and co-produce, but Lynn was cut out of the deal.
 Ashley's Four Associates Ltd. went on to produce several other films in the Philippines, such as The Twilight People, The Woman Hunt and Ebony, Ivory & Jade, before disbanding.
 Lynn invested in Sam Sherman's 1971 sci-fi film Brain of Blood, which did not fare well, and died soon after of cancer in 1975.

 Plot

 The film is set near the end of World War II in the Philippines.
-Satan (Vic Díaz) saves murderer Joseph Langdon (John Ashley) from death on condition that he become his disciple.
+Satan (Vic Diaz) saves murderer Joseph Langdon (John Ashley) from death on condition that he become his disciple.
 Satan has Langdon inhabit the bodies of several people over the years, bringing out the latent evil of those around them and carrying out the devil's evil deeds for the next 25 years.
 Inhabiting the body of Phillip Rogers and with his face, Langdon tries to exert his own free will, but becomes a hairy, murderous beast — a werewolf on the rampage — and kills several people.
 His wife Julia (Mary Wilcox) tries to support and comfort him during the day, as does his brother Earl (Ken Metcalfe), but when he meets blind former bandit Sabasas Nan (Andres Centenera), he starts to find the strength to fight back.
-Inspector de Santos (Leopoldo Salcedo) recognizes Rogers as being Langdon, and takes him into custody, putting him under house arrest.
+Inspector de Santos (Leopoldo Salcedo) recognizes Rogers as being Langdon and takes him into custody, putting him under house arrest.
 Rogers attempts to make love to his wife, but changes again and escapes.
-When he and Nan try to leave the city, they encounter the police and military and Rogers changes again, battling against the combined forces.
+When he and Nan try to leave the city, they encounter the police and military, and Rogers changes again, battling against the combined forces.
 When a gravely wounded Sabasas Nan asks Rogers to pray for him, he does so, and at that moment, he is shot by Lt.
-Campos, dies and reverts to his true age, his soul now free.
+Campos, dies, and reverts to his true age, his soul now free.